 Concordia’s Social Sciences Department comprises a dynamic and cohesive group of scholars teaching and conducting research in the disciplines of economics, sociology, political science, and history.
 The department’s primary goal is to give students both knowledge of the social sciences and critical thinking and reading skills they can carry with them in whatever walk of life they choose.
-Small classes and a diverse student population provide excellent opportunities for engaging with students.
 The department’s particular research strengths include transnational social and political movements, Indigenous history in Canada, and sociology of health and subjective well-being.

-- a PhD, or PhD ABD, in Indigenous Studies; or a PhD, or PhD ABD, in a relevant discipline with a research focus on Indigenous issues;
+- A PhD, or PhD ABD with an imminent defense date, in Indigenous Studies; or a PhD in a relevant discipline with a research focus on Indigenous issues;

-- an empathetic and organized approach to the instructional needs and concerns of students;
+- An empathetic approach to the instructional needs and concerns of students;

-- university-level or equivalent teaching experience in relevant topics;
+- A university-level or equivalent teaching experience in relevant topics preferred;

-The normal undergraduate teaching assignment is 9 hours per semester in the first year and 12 hours per semester for subsequent years.
-Faculty have the opportunity to apply for reductions in teaching to support research.
-In addition, the successful candidate must assume academic administrative duties, particularly the development of strategies and programs in concert with Concordia’s Indigenous Knowledge and Research Centre.
-He or she will also be committed to growing the diversity of and building professional relationships with faculty, staff, students, and the broader community.
+The normal teaching assignment is 12 hours per semester.
+In addition, the successful candidate must assume academic administrative duties and will be committed to growing the diversity of and building professional relationships with faculty, staff, students, and the broader community.